 When doing interior photography, I try to capture the best of the space, but I try to keep rather a realistic appearance.
 This may be a challenge, because you shouldn’t be surprised when seeing space in person after seeing the picture, yet, the picture should be inviting and seductive enough to make you wanna go there.

 Let me put it in an analogy with selfies on Instagram.
-The apartment should look beautiful, attractive and yet, it should not disappoint the viewer when seeing it live.
-In fact, to me, the successful interior shooting is this: when a client who sees the photo beforehand, and only then the space, feels like he or she has already been inside.
+The apartment should look beautiful, and attractive and yet, it should not disappoint the viewer when seeing it live.
+In fact, to me, a successful interior shoot is this: when a client sees the photo before visiting the space, he should not be surprised but he should feel like he or she has already been inside.
 I would say that the secret is in the details, in the close-up photography.

 There are, in fact, many “secrets” and let’s say these are mine.